seankelliher/mt-washington-temps/README.md

 * Intro image.
 ![screen shot of project](/screenshots/mt-washington-temps-screenshot1.png?s=600)

-* Callouts and chart.
+* Callouts and line graph.
 ![screen shot of project](/screenshots/mt-washington-temps-screenshot2.png?s=600)

-* On smaller screens, the chart becomes unreadable and is replaced by a table.
+* On smaller screens, the line graph becomes unreadable and is replaced by a table.
 ![screen shot of project](/screenshots/mt-washington-temps-screenshot3.png?s=600)

 ## Installation and Setup Instructions